 Disadvantages of Encapsulation

-There are several disadvantages of Encapsulation in C++.
-Some main disadvantages of encapsulation are as follows:
+There are a number of drawbacks associated with Encapsulation in C++.
+Some key disadvantages of encapsulation include:

 Conclusion